Hannah-Moon/Hannah-Moon/README.md

 ### Hello!
 I am Hannah. 👋

-I am a Human-Centered Software Engineer and HCI strategist in 🇺🇸.
+I am a Software Engineer and Human-Centered Interaction strategist in 🇺🇸.
 I am adept at blending software engineering, legal, and creative skills to craft seamless and responsible technologies that empower end-users, whether they are consumers or internal stakeholders, in complex environments.

 I employ different technologies and methods to create an enchanting user experience where humans and technologies can interact and empower each other.